A-Soden/EDA_Data_viz_with_Seaborn/README.md

 # EDA_Data_viz_with_Seaborn
-EDA and visualization with Seaborn.
+Python code for EDA and data visualization with Seaborn.
+The step by step guide accompanying this Jupyter notebook is on my blog Imparo Analytics https://imparoanaltyics.com/